dewitters/rpg-playground-user-manual/docs/10-intro.md

 - Inventory items & pickups
 - Equipment

-## What is different about RPG Playground?
+## What makes RPG Playground different?

 In RPG Playground you build your game while you play it.
 This means you get instant feedback of your changes.
 Simply open the project panel on the left, and make your changes straight away.
 There is no real separation between editor and game anymore, you design your game while playing it.